First Scientific trial (Read full paper)

 Following this nutritional intervention, participants had a significant improvement in GI and non-GI symptoms resulting in a meaningful improvement in overall well-being.
 Although some participants with early disease would have improved spontaneously, such a rapid improvement in the majority who had been experiencing symptoms for over 6 months, was clinically relevant and welcomed, especially among those more likely to have pre-existing gut dysbiosis.
-Going forward, our research group are now evaluating whether intake of this blend now known as yourgutplus+, could also enhance antibody titres levels post Covid vaccination.
+The next trial (below) will evaluate whether an additional phytochemical rich capsule could further enhance recovery for early and long covid sufferes.

 Second Scientific study (Read full paper)

 A randomised, double-blind, placebo-controlled trial evaluating a concentrated phytochemical-rich nutritional capsule in addition to a probiotic capsule on clinical outcomes among individuals with COVID-19

 EudraCT Number: 2020-001532-10 | REC Reference: 20/YH/0164 | IRAS Number: 282517